Have you ever bought an item then realized, a week later, that the price has dropped?

 For instance, I recently found out you can use Citi Price Rewind to get Black Friday prices before Black Friday.
 Here’s how I did it.

-Some credit cards will automatically credit your account if they find a lower price within a certain number of days after your purchase.
+Some credit cards will automatically credit your account if they find a lower price for a registered item within a certain number of days after your purchase.
 Other credit cards will require you to submit information on the lower advertised price you personally found.

 Regardless of how your particular program works, make sure you learn about the details and get your money back whenever you find a lower price within the time period.